 Our natural teeth are important for many reasons.
 They help us to eat, speak and smile with confidence.
 They also play an important role in our overall health.
 When a tooth is damaged or decayed, it can often be saved with root canal treatment.

 Root canal treatment is a procedure that removes the damaged or infected tissue from inside the tooth.
 This can often be done without having to remove the entire tooth.
-Root canal treatment can save your natural teeth and help to keep you healthy.
+This treatment can save your natural teeth and help to keep you healthy.

 There are many benefits of saving your natural teeth.
 Natural teeth are stronger than artificial teeth and can last a lifetime with proper care.
 They also look and function like your other natural teeth.
 Saving your natural teeth can also help to preserve your smile and self-confidence.